santorsola-teaching/nf-core-gitpod-run/docs/index.md

 These pages are a tutorial workshop for the [Nextflow](https://www.nextflow.io) pipeline [nf-core/rnaseq](https://nf-co.re/rnaseq).

-In this workshop, we will recap ---- TO DO -------
+In this workshop, we will recap the application of next generation sequencing to identify differentially expressed genes.
+You will learn how to use the rnaseq pipeline out this data-intensive workflow efficiently.
+We will cover topics such as configuration of the pipeline, code execution and data interpretation.

 Please note that this is not an introductory workshop, and we will assume some basic familiarity with Nextflow.